jen-k/2018-Python-Training/Schedule-and-Materials/week1.md

 - [ ] Schedule recurring 30 minute meetings with your mentor once a week for 6 weeks

 ## GitHub use at UT
+I believe you are all familiar with GitHub, but this tutorial will give you some insight into how the tool is used at UT.

 ## UT Web Development Best Practices
 HTML, CSS, and JavaScript materials have been excluded from these training materials because all of you should already be familiar with those concepts.
 The readings here are optional, but know you should follow University validation practices whenever publishing a site.